Our most frequently asked questions

 Aside from the seller, the only other person allowed to sign Structure Tech’s moisture agreement is the seller’s legal power of attorney.

 No. We’ll check for the basic operation of the system, but that’s all.
 There is far too much that can go wrong with the design and installation of these systems.
 To anyone buying a home with geothermal heat, we recommend obtaining detailed installation and service records for the system, as well as an inspection by an HVAC company that specializes in geothermal heat.

 WILL YOU GET ON THE ROOF?

 As long as we can safely do it, yes.
 We carry big extension ladders on our trucks for inspecting two-story roofs.
 A lot of duplexes in Minneapolis and Saint Paul have roofs that can only be accessed this way.
-If we can’t reach the roof with a 28′ extension ladder, we’ll arrange for a free drone inspection.
+If the roof cannot be inspected by walking the surface, we’ll use multiple ladder settings at the eaves.
+If the roof cannot be accessed with a 28′ extension ladder, we’ll arrange for a free drone inspection.